 - 【HEAVY DUTY STEEL FRAME】-Walk-in Garden...

 |Material:||Powder-coated steel, rip-stop clear nylon|

-The ShelterLogic greenhouse is a professional-grade growing environment, and it’s massive.
+The Mellcom greenhouse kit is an excellent growing environment, and it’s massive.
 Intended for people who are doing hydroponics or who are selling young plants, or even for smaller farm seed starting ventures, this greenhouse is multifunctional.
 It is strong and protective of the plants within, and can be a very good choice for people who are setting up a larger-scale natural light grow tent on their property.
 Overall, there’s no question that this has to be my pick for best large greenhouse.